Pushing Boundaries in Physiotherapy: TEDx Talk by Shelly Prosko

 Lastly, this is a nice resource for anyone that is using crutches and needs some guidance or a few tips for crutch walking and manipulating steps with crutches:

-I hope my TEDx talk helps physiotherapists and other healthcare professionals realize that rehabilitation isn’t just about ‘fixing’ the body part, but includes creating an environment in which to optimize the body’s natural ability to heal.
+TEDx talk helps physiotherapists and other healthcare professionals realize that rehabilitation isn’t just about ‘fixing’ the body part, but includes creating an environment in which to optimize the body’s natural ability to heal.
 Part of our role as the therapist is to be a safe guide or facilitator throughout the process.

 Remember that yoga is so much more than those fancy instagram poses our current culture is accustomed to seeing!
 It is a system of health and a philosophy, and can be used safely and effectively as an adjunct to rehabilitation if it is delivered appropriately and unique to the needs of each individual.